-Starring: Brad Pitt; Jonah Hill; Philip Seymour Hoffman; Christ Pratt; Robin Wright.
+Starring: Brad Pitt, Jonah Hill, Philip Seymour Hoffman, Christ Pratt, Robin Wright

 Moneyball (2011) was a hit at the Academy Awards in 2012, notching 6 nominations.
 Not bad for a sports movie, huh?

-The movie was adapted for the screen by Steven Zaillian (Schindler’s List) and Aaron Sorkin (The Social Network), both of whom were nominated for the Best Adapted Screenplay in 2012, and with good reason.
-Moneyball isn’t written solely as a Baseball fans’ movie, it’s written as a personal tale of overcoming disaster and reaching triumphant new heights, yet it still manages to romanticise the sport (consciously even to the characters) in such a way that even as a non-fan, you will for the protagonists to succeed – you feel the way the team is built on the line between success and failure and will for them to overcome the odds.
+Moneyball was adapted for the screen by Steven Zaillian (Schindler’s List) and Aaron Sorkin (The Social Network), both of whom were nominated for Best Adapted Screenplay in 2012, and with good reason.
+Moneyball isn’t written solely as a Baseball fan’s movie, it’s written as a personal tale of overcoming disaster and reaching triumphant new heights.
+And yet, it still manages to romanticise the sport in such a way that even non-fans will be willing for the protagonists to succeed – you feel the way the team is built on the line between success and failure, and hope for them to overcome the odds.